U.S. Roadmap: FINRA, CFP, CPA and Insurance

 Futures / forex path (high-level)

-• NFA-adjacent routes: Series 3 for the broad futures baseline, then NFA routes such as Series 30, 31, 32, or 34 when the work narrows into branch management, managed funds, foreign registrant regulation, or retail forex
+• NFA-adjacent exams: Series 3 for the broad futures baseline, then NFA pages such as Series 30, 31, 32, or 34 when the work narrows into branch management, managed funds, foreign registrant regulation, or retail forex

 Financial-planning route (high-level)